FriedbergLab/Epictope/README.md

 ## Usage

 #### Workflow notebooks
-Example workflows with the `epictope` package are available in the **vignettes** folder.
+Example workflows with the Epictope package are available in the **vignettes** folder.
 Workflows are available as both [R Markdown Documents](https://rmarkdown.rstudio.com/) and [Jupyter](https://jupyter.org/) notebooks.
-These workflows go through the `epictope` workflow step by step in an interactive session or an IDE.
+These workflows go through the Epictope workflow step by step in an interactive session or an IDE.

 #### Macro scripts
 Alternatively, the scripts `install.R` and `single_score.R` are provided in the **scripts** folder of this repo to enable one-command operation.
 To run, download the `install.R` and `single_score.R` scripts from this repository either directly from the github page or using git clone.

 - [install.R](https://github.com/henrichung/epitope_tag/blob/main/scripts/install.R) - This script downloads the proteomes for the species used in the multiple sequence alignment.
 It then converts these sequences in useable files for BLAST.
 The script checks for and, if not existent, creates data folders in the current working directory to store these files.
 These file needs to be re-run if the user changes the species considered in the multiple sequence alignment.
-- [single_score.R](https://github.com/henrichung/epitope_tag/blob/main/scripts/single_score.R) - This script takes a UniprotID as input and performs the epictope workflow for that protein.
+- [single_score.R](https://github.com/henrichung/epitope_tag/blob/main/scripts/single_score.R) - This script takes a UniprotID as input and performs the Epictope workflow for that protein.
 It retrieves the amino acid sequence and Alphafold2 predicted structure for the protein.
 It then BLASTs the protein against the proteomes of the animals used in the multiple sequence alignment, retrieves the highest scoring match (score measued by lowest E-value), and aligns the matched proteins along with the query in a multiple sequence alignment.
 It separately determines the secondary structure, solvent accessibility, and disordered binding regions for the protein, and finally combines all feature scores into a dataframe.
 The dataframe annotates each residue position with its feature scores and final tagging score.
 This file is saved to an /outputs folder with the name of the protein followed by '_score.csv'.
 For example, the protein used in the example below save a "outputs/P57102_score.csv" file.

 From the terminal, these scripts can be run as follows.
 ```